ProfJanetDavis/text-replacer/README.md

-Generic text replacer.
-In content.js, edit the dictionary to change what words and phrases are replaced.
+This is a Chrome extension for text replacement.
+In content.js, edit the contents of the dictionary variable to change what words and phrases are replaced.

+To learn how to test Chrome extensions in your browser, see the [tutorial on getting started with Chrome extensions](https://developer.chrome.com/extensions/getstarted).

-To see this example in action, visit [the Wikipedia page on placeholder names](https://en.wikipedia.org/wiki/Placeholder_name)
+Once you've enabled this extension in your browser, test it by visiting  [the Wikipedia page on placeholder names](https://en.wikipedia.org/wiki/Placeholder_name).